gunnicom/SuiteDAV/README.md

 		}
 - Run "composer update" to download SabreDAV http://sabre.io/

+**** IMPORTANT ****
+SuiteCRM upgrade will overwrite your composer.json file.
+After the upgrade to need to insert above changes again and run composer update

 - Copy the custom/DAVServer files from the this repository into <SuiteCRM>/custom/DAVServer folder.
   (Create the DAVServer folder if it does not exist)